yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

     :feedback_a: If the lower p-value is smaller than 5%, the value is in the smallest 5% and thus unusually smallest.
     :feedback_b: Consider the fact that the value has only 2.3% of the distribution below it.
 Is it in the smallest 5% of the distribution?

-    Suppose that a value has an lower p-value of 2.3%.
+    Suppose that a value has a lower p-value of 2.3%.
 According to the 5% rule, is this value unusually small?

 .. mchoice:: mc_pvalues_4
     :answer_a: Yes